 I was only going to be in town for one night and I didn’t want to stay at a conventional run of the mill hotel so I decided to switch it up a bit and stayed at the Warehouse Hotel.

-This small 37 room boutique hotel is located in the Robertson Quay area of Singapore and is a little bit of a walk away from the normal touristy area of the marina.
+Young, trendy, and chic, this small 37 room boutique hotel is located in the Robertson Quay area of Singapore and is a little bit of a walk away from the normal touristy area of the Marina.
 However, this is definitely the area to stay in if you’re looking for trendy restaurants, late night bars, and an overall youngish vibe.

 The closest MRT station is either Chinatown or Fort Channing.
 Coming from Changi airport, you can switch to the Blue Line at the first stop and take it all way to Fort Channing.
 From there, it’s about a 10 minute walk to the hotel.